aShevc/entities-processor/README.md

 ### Writers
 Writers are responsible for pushing key entity messages into any external infrastructure (database, message queue, etc.).
-In order to create a custom writer to be used with the entity generator, create a Scala trait that extends `MetricsWriter` interface.
+In order to create a custom writer to be used with the entity generator, create a Scala trait that extends `EntitiesWriter` interface.
 One may see `LogWriter` example provided in the `core` module.

 Also in case if custom properties need to be provided for a writer, one will need to implement its custom config